Commander One is a reliable FTP client for Mac OS

-Commander One is a perfect dual panel file manager that flawlessly combines an FTP client for Mac and an Amazon S3 browser and provides you with the built-in Mac Terminal emulator making it super easy for you to manage all the system processes.
+Besides being a perfect dual-panel file manager, Commander One also flawlessly combines FTP client for Mac as well as cloud computing manager features and provides you with the built-in Mac Terminal emulator making it super easy for you to manage all the system processes.

 Dual-panel versatility is amazing

 The two-panel system is a gift for those who work with several directories and files at the same time every day.
 Jumping back and forth across windows is not convenient at all.
 With Commander One you can have both folders open in the same window.
 Commander One's interface lets you open an unlimited number of tabs, supports any file types, offers the ability to set up your very own hotkeys for any action, and way more.

 Command Line bar offers great control over your files.
+It is a useful addition for advanced Mac users and not only.
+There is no longer need to waste time launching the Terminal as a separate application.
 Your file structure and system processes are in good hands with the built-in Mac Terminal emulator.

 Convenient file operations